April 9th -14th, 2020Register for this Tour

 During our time in the field, our activities will also include discussions of predator and prey relationships in conjunction with observations of wolves, elk and bison, coyote, red fox, and small mammals.
 We will observe and discuss the natural history of all these species and bring together how the ecology of Yellowstone National Park is affected by the process.
 We will also cover aspects of snow ecology and geothermal features such as Mammoth Hot Springs.
 Additionally, we will discuss how animals adapt to the extreme winter conditions that grip Yellowstone in winter.

-Day 2 & Day 3: Depart Bozeman at 8:00am for Absoroka Lodge where we will stay for the next three days.
+Day 2, 3, & 4: On Day 1 we will depart Bozeman at 8:00am for Absoroka Lodge where we will stay for the next three days.
 We will check-in and then head out to the Paradise Valley and on to Yellowstone for the day.
 We will have lunch in the field.
 The next day we will have basically the same schedule.
-We will depart for the park at 7:30am on day 3 and spend the entire day in the field.
+We will depart for the park at 7:30am on day 3 & 4 and spend the entire day in the field.
 Nights:Absoroka Lodge, Gardiner, MT.

 We will be traveling in a 12-passenger van or Suburban throughout our travels.